 The Peninsula-Delaware Conference

-The Peninsula-Delaware Conference of the United Methodist Church is comprised of approximately 800 lay and clergy members representing 81,100 (434 churches) United Methodists from Delaware and the Eastern Shore of Maryland.
-It is a part of the Philadelphia Area, which includes the Eastern Pennsylvania Conference headquartered in Valley Forge, PA.
+The Peninsula-Delaware Conference of the United Methodist Church is comprised of approximately 800 lay and clergy members representing 81,100 (416 churches) United Methodists from Delaware and the Eastern Shore of Maryland.
+It is affiliated with the Baltimore-Washington Conference, headquartered in Fulton, MD.
 The Peninsula-Delaware Conference office is located in Dover, Delaware.

 The Peninsula-Delaware Conference traces its roots to the very beginning of the Methodist Movement in this area.
 Methodist lay “circuit riders,” providing an alternative to the increasingly unpopular state Church of England, emphasized “vital piety” and planted “societies” in nearly every town and crossroads on Delmarva, beginning in the mid 1700’s.
 These societies became the local congregations around which community life revolved.

 The United Methodist Church still exerts a powerful, positive influence in this area.
 True to its heritage of “warm hearts and helping hands,” United Methodists form the backbone for many of this area’s service organizations.
 From Delaware Hospice to Boy Scouting, from Salisbury Urban Ministries to Methodist Action Program working as partners with government agencies to provide shelter for the homeless and other health and welfare programs.

 The Conference also has its own ministries of outreach and invitation including the Wesley Foundations.
 The Foundations offer ministry to college students on the campuses of the Delaware State University (DE), Salisbury State University (MD), University of Delaware (DE), and the University of Maryland-Eastern Shore (MD).